LEARN

 Colour Juvenile:

 Head and throat areas to lower abdomen grey/green, with some feathers margined dull purple/blue; black facial markings more grey; tail short.
-Bill orange.
+Beak orange.
 Eye grey.

 Call:

-Calls in flight raucous, loud and metallic sounding; also calls resembling that of crows and ravens.
+Calls in flight are raucous, loud, and metallic-sounding, resembling crows and ravens.
 Contact calls carry some distance.

 More Information: